SELF GUIDED AUDIO TOURS HAWAII

 • Duration: 2 hours

-This is the only Ancestral Puebloan site on Wetherill Mesa Road that requires a ranger guide to visit.
-This sprawling structure consists of 50 rooms, 21 kivas, and several upper storage rooms.
+Long House is the only site on Wetherill Mesa Road requiring a ranger-guided tour.
+This sprawling cliff dwelling contains about 150 rooms, 21 kivas, and several upper-level storage rooms, showcasing the complexity of Ancestral Puebloan architecture.

 Explore Mesa Verde with Shaka Guide